bmccaw/liri-node-app/README.md

 - do-what-it-says
 Will take whats in random.txt and use it to call one of Liri's commands.
 Modify the text in random.txt to see how it works.

+- also logs returned data for each command to a log.txt file